ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 Rails, Phoenix, React, Redux just to name a few - which means we have to switch from one development tool or environment to the next several times a day on a regular basis.

 In practice, this means you could find yourself developing a new feature in the Elixir-Phoenix environment in the morning, and improving existing Ruby on Rails code in the afternoon.
 The main thing with this switching is the programming paradigm that each of this technologies uses is totally different.

 ### Object Oriented Programming (OOP) and Functional Programming (FP)

-A program has two main components, the data and the behavior.
+A program has two main components: the data and the behavior.
 The main difference between OOP and FP is how we manage these components.

 OOP puts together data and its associated behavior in a single place called an `Object`.
 For FP, the data and behavior are different things and should be separated.